 Missing Teeth Treatment Options in Timonium, MD

-Dr. Paul Karpovich offers several treatment options for patients suffering from missing teeth.
-He will explain every option to you, from the most affordable option to the most advanced solution.
-Replacing missing or damaged teeth is important for your health and overall well-being.
+Replacing missing or damaged teeth is vital for your health and overall well-being.
 The sooner treatment is sought, the better.
 Below is the list of treatments Dr. Karpovich offers for missing teeth in Timonium, MD:

 Dental Bridge

 To prepare for the placement, your dentist will reduce the size of the two teeth on either side of the tooth gap.
 Then, they will cement the crowns to the adjacent teeth.
 A dental bridge can be a conservative restorative option for many patients.
-However, dental bridges lay on the gums and only use adjacent teeth to stay in place.
-Without complete support, the underlying bone will deteriorate, and the bridge will eventually need replacement.

 Dentures